AlexRiveraU/reading-notes/class-02.md

 ## INTRODUCTION TO CSS

 CSS Allows us to create rules that specify how the content of an element should appear on a page.
 The style of a website.
-It works by associating rules with HTML elements that specify how the content of elemnts should be displayed.
+It works by associating rules with HTML elements that specify how the content of elements should be displayed.

 >CSS Rules: